rhysd/fixjson/README.md

   - Hex numbers
   - Fixes single quotes to double quotes

-fixjson reads input as [relaxed json][forked json5] and outputs it as formatted JSON.
+fixjson reads an input in [relaxed JSON5][forked json5] format and outputs it in JSON format.
 Indent width is automatically detected.
-This tool aims to be used with editor extensions.
+This CLI tool aims to be used with editor extensions.

 - [vim-fixjson][] (Vim)